Frequently Asked Questions

 If individuals or companies offer cures or preventive treatments for emerald ash borer, thank them for their interest and ask them to leave your property.
 If someone approaches you and claims that the state has ordered your ash trees to be removed and then offers to cut them down for a price, record the person’s name and contact information and pass it on to the IDALS – State Entomologist Office at (515) 725-1465.

-Additional information about the emerald ash borer is available here.
+The federal emerald ash borer Pest Alert is is available here.

 Do you live in Iowa and have an insect you would like identified?